intuosol/dashatar_flutter/README.md

 # Dashatar Flutter

-A Flutter package that provides an API for using [Dashatars](https://github.com/PersianFlutter/dashatars) in Flutter projects.
+A Flutter package that provides an API for using Dash avatars ([Dashatars](https://github.com/PersianFlutter/dashatars)) in Flutter projects.

 Try it out in the [example app](https://intuosol.github.io/dashatar_flutter/).